-Epistemology will eventually have the ability to be shared, be it with robots, aliens or any other entity who must needs perform cognition to go on existing and program its future.
+Epistemology will eventually have the ability to be shared, be it with robots, aliens or any other entity who must needs perform cognition to go on existing and program their future.
 Creating situated computers and robots means carrying out our own cognitive evolution by new means.
 With the virtue of engendering symbiotic, co-evolving, and self-accelerating loops.
 Computerized robots reify our scientific theories, making them objective, repeatable, and part of a commonly constructed extended reality, built upon multi-disciplinary unified science.

-Artificial Intelligence and the Cognitive Sciences, by building such entities, provide a huge and stimulating step towards furthering Science Unity, through the very effort of that construction.
+Artificial Intelligence and the Cognitive Sciences, by building such entities, provide a huge and stimulating step towards furthering that construction.
 To this end, the functionalist stance is most helpful.